inariksit/NLP_course/Tutorial3/notes.md

 Similarly, BBBB would be `[0,4,0,…,0]`.

 Then we could map that into 26-dimensional space and calculate the cosine of the angle between the vectors.
 Spoiler: that measure is overkill for this task, but useful for some other tasks, where Levenshtein would be too simple.
+(See this highly rated journal article for a better example: http://stackoverflow.com/a/1750187)

 ### Lexical selection